Champs-Libres/WikiPedale/README.md

     #for localisation.
 If you speak french, do not change this
     date_format       : d/m/Y à H:i

     #the cities which should appears on the front page.
 You may change this later.
-Cities may refer to an entry of the zones table (see below).
+A City has to refer to the slug of an entry of the zones table (see below).
     cities_in_front_page: [mons, tournai, liege, walhain, namur]

     #this is the information of the type of each report